Chungar Mine: Confusion on the term "Chungar Mine"

 The mining company Volcan through its now subsidiary Compañía Minera Chungar S.A.C., operates the polymetallic Animón and Islay mines, in the Huarón Mining District, located 16 km NE of the actual Chungar Mine, under the term "Mining Unit Chungar" (Unidad minera Chungar).
 The use by Volcan of this term "Chungar Mining Unit" has caused some confusion, and certain sources (e.g., the data base "alicia.concytec.gob.pe" and a WoodMackenzie Report) use wrongly the term of "Chungar mine" for the Animón mine.

-Geological Frame
+Geology

 The Chungar skarn deposit belongs to the Miocene polymetallic belt of Central Peru.
 The skarn Zn-Pb-Cu-Ag mineralization occurs mainly at the western contact of the Chungar Granite with limestone of the Cretaceous Jumasha Formation and in roof pendants.
 Ore consists mainly of sphalerite, galena, chalcopyrite, and pyrrhotite in andradite skarn.
 Age determinations on the outcropping Chungar granite yield an age of 12.88 ± 0.36 Ma (Ar/Ar biotite plateau age) that is consistent with previous K-Ar age determinations.

 Similar skarn occurrences are known north and south of the Chungar Mine (e.g. Don Miguel prospect, 11°03′00″S 76°33′25″W, 8 km north of the Chungar Mine and 1 km E of the Chalhuacocha granodiorite, which was K-Ar dated at 10.0±0.3 Ma on biotite, and the Puagjanca ore body, 4 km to the south).